speedscale/docs/docs/reference/faq.md

 kubectl get pods
 ```

-### What if I want to manually uninstall Speedscale?
+### What if I need to manually uninstall Speedscale?

 Sometimes `helm` misbehaves and crashes.
 Sometimes `speedctl uninstall` doesn't have the permissions to completely uninstall all components.
 Here's how you manually uninstall Speedscale completely.